fence-io/website/content/articles/networking/linux-network-namespace/index.md

 rtt min/avg/max/mdev = 0.066/0.125/0.184/0.059 ms
 ```

 Great!
-We can go from the containers to the host and back.
+We are able to go from the containers to the host and back.

 # Conclusion